mmasdeu/Lean-game-maker/USAGE.md

 intro = "path_to_the_intro_page"

 # The following parameter needs to be set for the "View Source" functionality to work
-repo_base_url = "https://raw.githubusercontent.com/mmasdeu/topologygame/main/" # Where to find the source files of the game
+source_base_url = "https://raw.githubusercontent.com/mmasdeu/topologygame/main/" # Where to find the source files of the game

 # If this is set, when clicking on "View Source" the source code will be loaded into the web editor
 web_editor_url = "https://eloitor.github.io/lean-game-levels-web-editor/" # An url with a game-aware Lean web editor